 The city of Dijon has retained various architectural styles from a lot of the main periods of past millennium, including Capetian, Gothic, Renaissance.
 Many still-inhabited houses in the central district date from 18th century and earlier.
 The architecture of Dijon is distinguished by Burgundian polychrome roofs (toits bourguignons) made of tiles glazed in green, yellow, black and terracotta and arranged in geometric patterns.
 The city has a large number of churches, such as Notre Dame de Dijon, Saint Michel, Saint Philibert and Dijon Cathedral, dedicated to apocryphal Saint Benignus, which crypt is more than 1,000 years old.

 Every year in autumn Dijon holds the International and Gastronomic Fair.
 With more than 200,000 visitors and 500 exhibitors per year, it is one of the 10 most important French fairs.
 Every 3 years Dijon is also home to the famous international flower show Florissimo.
 The city boasts with its Dijon mustard that originated in 1856.
-The historical center of Dijon has been registered as a UNESCO World Heritage site since July 4, 2015.
+The historical downtown Dijon became UNESCO Site in 2015.